antonbashir/dart/runtime/vm/service/service_extension.md

 ```
 class HttpProfile extends Response {
-  // The time at which this HTTP profile was built, represented as microseconds
+  // The time at which this HTTP profile was built, in microseconds.
-  // since the "Unix epoch".
   int timestamp;

   // The set of recorded HTTP requests.